 F0 00 53 43 41 4D 00 01 F7

 Response also starts with three ID bytes.
-After that comes 0x41 byte.
-0x41 in hex system is “A”, and it’s chosen since it represents ACK signal, meaning that received message is correct request, and that there haven’t been any errors during data retrieval.
-After ACK signal, response sends message type and subtype, that is, 0x4D and 0x00 in this case.
+After that comes 41 byte.
+41 in hex system is “A”, and it’s chosen since it represents ACK signal, meaning that received message is correct request, and that there haven’t been any errors during data retrieval.
+After ACK signal, response sends message type and subtype, that is, 4D and 00 in this case.
 Final byte is wanted data.
 Since default MIDI channel is 1, byte is also 0x01.
+This is the result in a more graphical way (note that Hairless MIDI doesn’t display F0 and F7 bytes):

 Next example: We want to get all MIDI channels at once.